eldesh/smlnjlib-sharp/readme.md

 -------------------------------

 Some auxiliary modules are provided for SML# .
-These are used in smlnjlib modules as an abstruction layer of SMLNJ and SML# .
+These are used in smlnjlib modules as an abstraction layer of SMLNJ and SML# .

 | Module |
 | ------ |